threefoldtecharchive/0-templates/0-os/templates/statistics/README.md

 This template is responsible for get statistics of node then add it in InfluxDB to Visualization in grafana
 ### Schema:

-- `instanceName`: instance name that created from influxdb_Client template .
+- `influxdbClient`: instance name that created from influxdb_Client template .

 ### Actions
 - `install`: get the reporting every 5 minutes